SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/sqs.md

 ### Queue Stats

-The **1.Amazon SQS - Queue Stats** dashboard provides details of SQS queue metrics including the delayed, invisible, deleted, lag, size, received and sent messages.
+The **1.
+Amazon SQS - Queue Stats** dashboard provides details of SQS queue metrics including the delayed, invisible, deleted, lag, size, received and sent messages.
 This dashboard contains line chart panels showing trends for all the SQS metrics and a few use cases of them.Use this dashboard to:
 * Monitor trend of messages received, sent, deleted and other metrics.
 * Monitor message states, queue health and message lag.